ImranJuma/imranjuma.github.io/about/index.md

 comments: false
 ---

 <center><a href="https://www.linkedin.com/in/imran-juma-939173129/"><b>Imran Gabrani-Juma</b></a> Is a hobbyist programmer who focuses on mobile application design as well as front end development.
 He posses extensive knowledge in software design including development of desktop applications, mobile applications for both iOS & Android, as well as skills in SQL and command line interfaces.
-Imran possess the tools to support any development team within the scope of knowledge, While still in University I am always currently seeking new opportunities including Internship and Co-Op.</center>

-<center>For more information on my program of study please <a href="https://www.linkedin.com/in/imran-juma-939173129/"><b>Click Here</b></a> </center>
+Imran possess the tools to support any development team within the scope of knowledge, While still in University I am always currently seeking new opportunities including Internship and Co-Op.
+For more information on my program of study please <a href="https://www.linkedin.com/in/imran-juma-939173129/"><b>Click Here</b></a> </center>

 ## Development Languages & Tools